Persper/drepo-gitlab/doc/development/documentation/workflow.md

 <!-- To add:
 * References to issue and MR description templates as part of the process
 * More specific guidelines for working on docs for new products vs. new features vs. updated features.
 (And creating a new doc vs. updating an existing one.)
--->
+* A step about CE vs EE (the ee-compat-check, etc.); we can link out for details -->